aswinganesh01/Predictive-Model-for-180-Day-Policy-Cancellation/README.md

-# 🧠 Policy Cancellation Prediction: Enhancing Customer Retention
+# Predictive Model for 180-Day Policy Cancellation (The Hartford)

-## 🚀 Executive Summary
+##  Executive Summary

 This project developed an **XGBoost machine learning model** to predict which **auto insurance policies** are most likely to be canceled within **180 days**.